Synergism: Anglican theology

 Anglicanism originally inclined toward monergism due to its Lutheran and Calvinist heritage, but it eventually accommodated both monergistic and synergistic interpretations.
 The Thirty-nine Articles of Religion, finalized in 1571, serve as the confession of faith for the Anglican tradition.
 They reflect a complex interplay of Calvinist influence, Catholic practice, and intentional ambiguity within individual articles.
 Today, in some Anglican denominations, clergy are required to acknowledge the Articles, while in others, they are not.

 Anglicanism has historically leaned more toward monergism, particularly in its early phases.
 Early Anglican leaders such as Thomas Cranmer (1489–1556) held Reformed views that significantly shaped the Church’s initial doctrinal direction.
 However, following the Stuart Restoration (1660) through the mid-18th century, Calvinist theology became less prominent within Anglicanism.
 Afterward, the Evangelical movement within Anglicanism revived and emphasized its Reformed roots.
 Related groups like the Church Society tend to interpret Article 10 of the Thirty-nine Articles in a monergistic sense.

 Conversely, high church and Anglo-Catholic traditions have tended toward synergism, drawing on the theology of the early Church Fathers and emphasizing the sacramental life, human free will, and cooperation with divine grace.
-Proto-Arminian figures like Lancelot Andrewes (1555–1626) and Jeremy Taylor (1613–1667) upheld the importance of the human response to God’s call.
-In the 18th and 19th centuries, theologians such as George Pretyman Tomline (1750–1827) and Harold Browne (1811–1891) also interpreted Article 10 in a synergistic light.
+Proto-Arminian figure Lancelot Andrewes (1555–1626) or Jeremy Taylor upheld the importance of the human response to God’s call.
+In the 18th and 19th centuries, theologians such as George Pretyman Tomline and Harold Browne also interpreted Article 10 in a synergistic light.
+In the 20th century, this synergistic stance was famously exemplified by Anglican writer C. S. Lewis, who emphasized the necessity of human free will in cooperating with divine grace.